Kong/terraform-provider-kong-gateway/docs/resources/plugin_request_callout.md

 Optional:

-- `custom` (Map of String) The custom headers to be added in the callout HTTP request.Values can contain Lua expressions in the form $(some_lua_code).
+- `custom` (Map of String) The custom headers to be added in the callout HTTP request.
+Values can contain Lua expressions in the form `$(some_lua_expression)`.
+The syntax is based on `request-transformer-advanced` templates.
-- `forward` (Boolean) If true, forwards the incoming request's headers to the callout request.
+- `forward` (Boolean) If `true`, forwards the incoming request's headers to the callout request.

 <a id="nestedatt--config--callouts--request--http_opts"></a>